Using Abel - Overview

 Notice that there's a Peal Time box on the left: you can use the up/down arrows next to it to alter the speed of the ringing.
 The number of bells ringing is shown above the Peal Time.
 You can't change this whilst the bells are ringing, so stop the bells either by pressing Escape (the button at the top left hand side of the keyboard), or by clicking on the Stand button in the toolbar.
 It looks like this: .
 You'll find that you can increase the number of bells (adding tenors behind), but if you've got a method selected Abel will tell you if you try to reduce the number below the number you need for the current method.

 If you have the Striking Display turned on, it appears at the bottom of this section of the screen: a line of dashes with bell numbers above them, which represent the striking visually.
-You can also review your striking after you have finished ringing: click the button.
+With the striking display turned on, you also get feedback on your striking in the title of any bell you ring with the simulator, and a score out of ten when you stop.
+You can also review your striking after you have finished ringing, replay the ringing, and save striking data for later analysis: click the button.

 On the right hand side of the screen is the Blue Line display.
 As Abel rings, the changes appear here with certain bells picked out in colour.
 You can choose which ones Abel highlights, and what colours it uses, from the Screen/Print Options.
 Initially the treble will be in red and the tenor in blue.
-If you ring a bell yourself, Abel traces that one instead of the tenor.
+When you ring a bell yourself, Abel always traces that one.

 If you want to study the line of the current method or touch before ringing it, click the blue button and Abel will display all the rows.
 You can scroll through the rows using the scroll bar on the right of the window, or the keys for PgUp/PgDn or cursor up/down or Home/End.
-You can also print the rows in the blue line window.
+You can also print the rows in the blue line window, or use print preview.

 Though you normally start ringing from rounds, you can also start ringing a method or composition from any backstroke row in the blue line display: just double click the row, then start the bells ringing.
 This can be useful if you go wrong in a method, and want to go back a few rows to try again - or if you want to practise something in the middle of a peal composition.
 You can also ring a method or composition starting from a row other than rounds.
 See Selecting a Start Row for more information.